client9/misspell/README.md

 They are work but had problems that prevented me from using them at scale:

-* slow, all of the above check one-misspelling at a time (i.e. linear) using regexps
+* slow, all of the above check one misspelling at a time (i.e. linear) using regexps
 * not MIT/Apache2 licensed (or equivalent)
 * have dependencies that don't work for me (python3, bash, linux sed, etc)